roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      `implement_foo_for_bar_v1`.
 You created this branch in step (13).

-     Before the commit occurs, git will fire up your preferred editor (from the $EDITOR variable) for you to edit the commit message.
+     Before the commit occurs, git will fire up your preferred editor (from the `EDITOR` environment variable) for you to edit the commit message.
 The commit message will be primed from the template created in step (07) and configured in step (08).

      Above the template, you should add: